 Some public-health experts also fear that a sustained nicotine habit, in the form of vaping, may increase a former smoker’s chances of relapse.
 One study published earlier this month found that to be true.
 But in the new study, daily vapers were only slightly more likely than non-users to revert back to cigarette smoking.
 About 4% of daily vapers who reported quitting after one year relapsed by the next year, compared to about 3% of non-vapers.

 E-cigarettes contain fewer known cancer-causing chemicals than traditional cigarettes, but they aren’t risk-free.
-An accumulating body of research suggests they can cause heart and respiratory issues, and those risks may compound when they’re used in tandem with cigarettes—a concerning prospect, since, as the new study shows, many smokers use both products.
+An accumulating body of research suggests they can cause heart and respiratory issues (although one prominent study on vaping and cardiovascular disease was later retracted), and those risks may compound when they’re used in tandem with cigarettes—a concerning prospect, since, as the new study shows, many smokers use both products.
 Nonetheless, the latest research offers some of the strongest evidence yet that e-cigarettes can play an important part in further reducing cigarette-smoking rates in the U.S.